404oops/poshy/readme.md

 1. That we strictly moderate your plugins
 2. That we can control them
-3. That you must'nt make a virus of sort with your AYP plugin
+3. That you must **NOT** make some sort of virus on your AYP plugin

 The file structure is: